 Published in the UK in 2014, Fangirl is a contemporary Young Adult fiction novel written by Rainbow Rowell.
 The 456 paged novel follows the main character Cath as she begins University along with her twin sister, Wren.
-With her sister determined to become more independent, Cath is faced with going through Uni life without Wren to lean on as well as overcoming the challenges which life at University presents: socializing, course work, boys and of course finishing her beloved fan-fiction before the release of the final book.
+With her sister determined to become more independent, Cath is faced with going through Uni life without Wren to lean on as well as overcoming the challenges which life at University presents: socialising, course work, boys and of course finishing her beloved fan-fiction before the release of the final book.

 Warning: Potential Spoilers ahead…

 The story itself is presented to us by way of a 3rd person narrative following the main character Cath.
 Her character is, in my own opinion, one whom I can easily relate to due to her social awkwardness, introverted personality and, well, fangirlish-ness.
 The first chapter does well in diving straight into showing just how similar and different her and Wren, her identical twin sister, are.
 However, to Cath’s clear dismay, Wren is more focused on creating more differences between them as they set off for University.